-Accordingly, TANC closely monitored the rulemakings that resulted in the development of the commission's fire threat map and HFTDs.
+Accordingly, TANC closely monitored the rulemakings that resulted in the development of the Commission's fire threat map and HFTDs.
 That monitoring was followed by a detailed mapping of where the HFTDs intersect the COTP ROW.
 The mapping indicates that 4.5 miles of the COTP ROW intersects with Tier 3 areas, and 116.3 miles of the COTP ROW intersects with Tier 2 areas (Figure II-2).
-TANC is therefore prioritizing enhanced COTP inspections and maintenance activities as wildfire risk prevention, mitigation and response strategies in those Tier 3 and Tier 2 areas.
-TANC is also maintaining a high level of awareness of potential wildfire risks in all other geographic areas covered by the COTP ROW and assets through routine facility inspections and maintenance activities.
+TANC therefore prioritizes enhanced COTP inspections and maintenance activities as wildfire risk prevention, mitigation and response strategies in those Tier 3 and Tier 2 areas as appropriate.
+TANC is also maintaining a high level of awareness of potential wildfire risks in all other geographic areas covered by the COTP ROW and assets through established and routine inspections and maintenance activities.